 🤴What is the role of the monarchy in the Netherlands?

-The first thing you should know about the royal family in the Netherlands is that the King can’t wake up one morning and decide to impose a ban on stroopwafels because he ate a particularly bad one the day before.
+The first thing you should know about the royal family in the Netherlands is that the King can’t decide to impose a ban on stroopwafels one morning because he ate a particularly bad one the day before.

-This is because the monarchy in the Netherlands is of a constitutional function.
-The King is the Head of State, and with the other ministers, he makes up the government.
+The monarchy in the Netherlands is of a constitutional function.
+The King is the Head of State and, with the other ministers, he makes up the government.

 However, under the constitution, King Willem-Alexander is the president of the Council of State, a historical role that is purely symbolic in nature.
 The Dutch King’s main duties are:

 - Receiving heads of state

 - Paying state visits

 - Attending jubilee events of important social institutions